amarce/kolla-ansible/doc/source/admin/podman.rst

 service waits for the previous unit to reach the ``active`` state and, if a container health check is defined, for that check to succeed.
 When no health indicator exists a 30 second delay is applied before continuing.
+The role reloads systemd after writing any drop-in files so that new dependencies are applied immediately.
+It also stops containers that were previously launched directly via Podman and restarts them under systemd.
 This ensures dependencies such as databases and messaging back ends are available before the corresponding API services are launched.